matty5567/AlgorithmsAndDataStructures/week3.md

 <B>Algorithm Characteristics</B>:
 - NlogN time complexity
-- Mergesort uses extra space proportional to N (need to build auxilliary array)
+- Mergesort uses extra space proportional to N (need to build auxilliary arrays)
 - It is possible to do this algorithm in place, but not practical so not used

 <br>